ShoutToMe/stm-sdk-android/getting-started.md

 layout: home
 ---

+# Getting Started
-# Getting Started with the Shout to Me Android SDK
+### Getting Started with the Shout to Me Android SDK
 In order to use the Shout to Me Android SDK, you must first have contacted Shout to Me and been given a client access token and channel ID.
 If you plan to use push notifications, you will also need to get a notification app ID.
 Once you have received these items, you can proceed to the subsequent sections.